New Jersey Bariatric Center

 ♬ original sound - New Jersey Bariatric Center

-Prescription medications like Wegovy® and Zepbound™ are designed to be used for long periods of time and often take 5-6 months to reach full effectiveness.
+Prescription weight loss medications like Wegovy® and Zepbound® are designed to be used for long periods of time.
+They often take 5-6 months to reach full effectiveness.
 They work by altering the hunger pathways in our bodies, reducing cravings and slowing down the time it takes for our stomach to empty out.
 Usually when our body loses weight, it compensates by increasing hunger signals.
 These signals are blocked by weight loss medications.

-When beginning a weight loss medication, we prescribe a starter dose.
+When beginning a weight loss medication, the doctors at New Jersey Bariatric Center® prescribe a starter dose.
 This helps your body get used to the medication and minimize potential side effects.
 As the medications begin to take effect, your provider will slowly increase the dosage.
 Typically patients reach the maximum dose around the 6 month mark.
 Once at the maximum dose, the medications are taken as a maintenance dose, which means that you continue at that dose until you no longer want to take the medication.

 RELATED: Prescription Weight Loss Medication Options